When Did Graham's Compromise Begin?

 In an interview with the Religious News Service in 1986, the 67-year-old Billy Graham admitted that his ministry was deliberately ecumenical even in the early days.
 He told the interviewer that one of his "very close advisers and friends" was the aforementioned Dr. Jesse Bader, a liberal Disciples of Christ clergyman who was secretary of the radical National Council of Churches (Christian News, March 31, 1986).

-Since then, Graham has moved ever closer into fellowship with Roman Catholicism and Modernism.
-As John Ashbrook, author of New Neutralism II: Exposing the Gray of Compromise, notes, "Compromise takes a man farther than he intends to go."
+Since then, Graham has moved ever closer into fellowship with Roman Catholicism and theological modernism.
+As John Ashbrook, author of New Neutralism II: Exposing the Gray of Compromise, observed, "Compromise takes a man farther than he intends to go."
 The Bible warns that "evil communications corrupt good manners" (1 Cor.
 15:33).

 How have Graham’s ecumenical relationships affected him?
 The January 1978, issue of McCall’s magazine contained an interview with Graham by James Michael Beam.
 Graham admitted his change in thinking: